 Previous Winners

 The National Rolleston Award is given to an individual, group or organisation that has made an outstanding contribution to harm reduction in the conference host country.
-For HR23, all nominations for this award must come from Australia.
+For HR23, all nominations for this award came from Australia.

 The award aims to recognise work in any of the following areas: